-Prometheus Medical Ltd’s Joe Shelmerdine, who delivered the training at Riverside College, said: “Our Bleeding Control Kits contain high quality, life-saving equipment and are widely used by ambulance trusts in the UK.
+Joe Shelmerdine, from Prometheus Medical Ltd, who delivered the training at Riverside College, said: “Our Bleeding Control Kits contain high quality, life-saving equipment and are widely used by ambulance trusts in the UK.
 They are very easy to use and extremely effective.

 “The kits contain a tourniquet to help occlude the circulation of blood following a significant limb injury; a haemostatic packaging gauze for packing into a wound to clot the blood and stop the bleeding; a high pressure bandage that can also be used to limit blood loss; a Russell Chest Seal to enable a casualty with a potential collapsed lung to breathe through a valve; two pairs of gloves and tough scissors to expose wounds.

 “They also include easy to follow instructions on what to do and what equipment to use with each type of wound.

 “A kit is now located at Riverside College in Widnes, and various members of its staff have been trained on how to use it.